catseye/Velo/README.markdown

 Our demonstrations above show that a class has a "body" of code which is run when it is defined with `create`.

-The block used to define a class, of course, just a string, and can be a string variable.
+The block used to define a class, of course, is just a string, and can be a string variable.

     | a = {extend IO; print {What?}}